bernieplug/plugable-btaps/README.rst

 This project is a library and command-line interface for communicating with and programming a `Plugable PS-BTAPS1 Bluetooth Home Automation Switch`_.

 libbtaps.py
-    Serves as a python implementation of the BTAPS protocol, either to be used directly in your programs, or to be used as a reference in developing your own implementation in a different language. btaps.py
+    Serves as a Python implementation of the BTAPS protocol, either to be used directly in your programs, or to be used as a reference in developing your own implementation in a different language. btaps.py
-    A simple command-line UI that implements all of the features exposed by libbtaps.py
+    A simple command-line UI that implements all the features exposed by libbtaps.py.

 ::